csci1710/book/book/src/chapters/solvers/smt.md

 > Every integer greater than 2 can be written as the sum of three primes.

 This is simple to state, and it's straightforward to express to Z3 or other SMT solvers.
-Yet, **we don't know** in April 2023 whether or not the conjecture holds for _all_ integers greater than 2.
+Yet, **we don't know** (at time of writing) whether or not the conjecture holds for _all_ integers greater than 2.
 Mathematicians have looked for small (and not so small) counterexamples, and haven't found one yet.

 That illustrates a big problem.
 To know whether Goldbach's conjecture is _false_, we just need to find an integer greater than 2 that cannot be written as the sum of 3 primes.
 Here's an algorithm for disproving the conjecture: